Anomalous solutions to nonlinear hyperbolic equations: Type I solutions -- multiplication of distributions

 and in general by a partition of unity procedure.
 Further, $|\widehat{v}(z)|$ grows at most like a negative power of $|\Im z|$ as $\Im z \to 0$, locally uniformly in $\Re z$.
 The representation $\widehat{v}(z)$ is unique up to a function analytic on $\C$.
 Further, every function $\widehat{v}(z)$, analytic in $\C\setminus\R$ and satisfying the growth condition has a distributional boundary value in the sense of (\ref{eq:BV}).

 If the support of $\widehat{v}(z)$ is contained in $\{\Im z > 0\}$, the representation is unique.
 Thus the space of distributions $\cH_+(\R)$ whose Fantappi\`e parametrix has support in the upper complex half plane is isomorphic to the space of analytic functions in the upper complex half plane satisfying the mentioned growth condition.
 However, the latter space is a differential algebra, the differential-algebraic structure of which can be transported to $\cH_+(\R)$, rendering it a differential algebra \cite{Tillmann:1961}.
+(Similar constructions have also been elaborated in \cite{Ivanov:1979}.)

 This is exactly the case with $u_0(x)$ given by (\ref{eq:u0}) for which

 In the algebra of analytic functions in the upper half plane, the functional relation